Minecraft-GBT/docs/en/auth/index.md

 Applications can be made via Discord, email or website.

 > [!NOTE]
-> The GBT main package can be integrated or used in single-player saves and servers without authorization.
+> The GBT main package and TSP can be integrated or used in single-player saves and servers without authorization.
 Reposting or modifying should be done after obtaining permission.

 > [!NOTE]
 > The GBT mod can be used on servers without authorization, and reproduction, integration, and modification do not require authorization but should follow the MIT license.